Artificial Hip Joint – What Will Be Possible in the Future?

 In the future, improved materials will play a central role.
 Highly developed ceramics and novel alloys such as cobalt-chromium-molybdenum or biocompatible ceramic surfaces offer:

-• Lower wear rate: Ceramic is more durable and minimizes particle abrasion, thereby reducing complications such as osteolysis.
+• Lower wearßrate: Ceramic is more durable and minimizes particle wear, thereby reducing complications such as osteolysis, which can be reduced können.

 2. Individualized prosthetics through 3D printing